yanrdgs-dev/yanrdgs-dev/README.md

 ###

-<p align="center">My name is Yan Rodrigues and I'm a Software Engineer, from Brasília, Brazil.</p>
+<p align="center">My name is Yan Rodrigues, and I'm a Software Engineering student from Brasília, Brazil.</p>

 ###